JoshKaufman/ursa/README.md

 takes a hash algorithm name (e.g., `"sha256"`) and not a crypto+hash name combination (e.g., `"RSA-SHA256"`).

+### ursa.equalKeys(key1, key2)

+This returns `true` if and only if both arguments are key objects of the same type (public or private) and their contents match.

 ### ursa.generatePrivateKey(modulusBits, exponent)

 Create and return a freshly-generated private key (aka a keypair).